 Thomas Brinsko and His Sons.
 Clarence Brinsko, Nick Brinsko’s grandfather, is the youngest of the four boys.
 Thomas and his wife (unpictured) passed away when Clarence was young.

 Eleanor and Nick Brinsko found their teamwork and balance when they were researching Nick’s 90-year old family mystery.
-Nick’s grandfather, a 95-year old World War II veteran, lost his parents before the age of 10.
-He only knew a few facts about his ancestry and what his parents passed away from.
+Nick’s grandfather, a 95-year old World War II veteran named Clarence, lost his parents before the age of 10.
+Clarence only knew a few facts about his ancestry and what his parents passed away from.
 Nick wanted to help answer the long-time family mystery for his grandfather’s 95th birthday in 2013.
-Together they were able to find out where in Europe his family came from and who his ancestors were.
-Eleanor helped retrieve the naturalization records, census records, and used resources to track down where the man’s father immigrated from.
-It was the best birthday present the Veteran could have imagined!
+Together Nick and Eleanor were able to find out where in Europe his family came from and who his ancestors were.
+Eleanor retrieved the naturalization records, census records, and used resources to track down where the man’s father immigrated from.
+It was the best birthday present the veteran could have imagined!

-Nick, Technical Services, became fascinated with the process and he has become a partner in Carlon Genealogical Services.
-He assists in genealogical lectures, research, and web development.
+Nick, Technical Services, became fascinated with the process of genealogical research and presentations and has been a partner in Carlon Genealogical Services, LLC.
+He assists in genealogical lectures, research, web development, and presentation technology.
 He currently works for a software support company.